thasviya/mayaserver/README.md

 ### Serving EBS compatibility

-Maya server can adapt itself as an Amazon EBS server.
-This makes it super simple for existing EBS clients to talk to Maya `i.e. latter acting as an EBS Server`.
+Maya server adapts itself like an Amazon EBS server.
+This makes it super simple for operators and admins to get into the usage of OpenEBS without much of learning curve.
-One can use existing docker ebs volume driver or k8s ebs volume persistence plugins talk to maya with zero learning curve.
-In other words, infrastructure admins or developers need not code anything to interact with `openebs`.

-Among other things, this provides an ability to switch from Amazon EBS to OpenEBS & vice-versa.
-This provides the flexibility to use above mix in dev and/or production environments.
-In other words path towards devops adoption.

 ## Note